chop-dbhi/ehb-service/docs/eHB-usage.rst

     * is_locking
     * description
   * See 'POST to create a group' in the API documentation.
+  * This group name is what is used to connect an external record in step 3.
 2. Add subject to subject group (Subject group name should be stored by the external system)
   * Required Fields:
     * group_id
     * subject_id
   * see 'POST add subject to group' in the API documentation.

 **3. Add External Identifier for a given Subject**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^